 Court Rules

 Electronic filing requirements, permitted filing channels, EFSP portals, and exceptions.
-This page is scoped to California Judicial Branch - Statewide Rules and Forms; use the court rules overview to switch categories without leaving this court.
+This page is scoped to California Rules of Court; use the court rules overview to switch categories without leaving this court.

 Court-level rulesca-statewideCRITICALOfficial source

-Electronic filers must provide all information required by the court for case processing.
+Electronic filers must furnish the information the court requires for case processing.

 Source text: Furnish information the court requires for case processing.